10 Best Live Baits for Bass and How to Fish Them

 Minnow lying on hand

-If you don’t have a tackle shop on the way to the lake, you can always catch your own minnows.
+If you don’t have a bait shop nearby, the other option which I use often is to catch your own minnows

-Now you’ll want to sift through them, determine which ones you’re going to keep, and toss the rest back.
+Once you’ve caught them, you’ll need to sift through, choose the ones you want to keep, and toss the rest back.

 When choosing, keep in mind what size bass you’re planning on targeting; the process is the same as if you’re choosing an artificial lure off the shelf.

-There’s a variety of methods you can use and a lot of different bait you can throw in there to draw the minnows in, but the little amount of effort is well worth the results you’ll get from dropping the fish the bass are used to eating.
+There’s a variety of methods and bait you can use to draw the minnows in.
+But, trust me, the little amount of effort is well worth the results you’ll get from catching and dropping them to attract bass.

 The best way to hook a minnow is through both lips from the bottom up.